tbee/xml2xxx/README.md

     * Use `cdataCleanup` to re-indent them correctly.
 The CDATA markers should be place as in the example.
     * Use `replaceNewlines` to put the correct YAML marker in place.

+It is important to note that XML2YAML uses no XSD for itself, you are free to write one for the specific XML you are using.
+Anyone care to write a XSD for Kubernetes?

 ## Maven
 For ease of use a maven plug in is available.
 The most recent version can be found on [Maven Central](https://search.maven.org/search?q=a:xml2yaml-maven-plugin&g:org.tbee.xml2xxx).